Destructive resource extraction in sensitive areas is harming Alaska and the global climate

 Currently, there are more than a dozen coal-related projects in Alaska – large new strip mines, export facilities, rail and road extensions, port development and more.
 If these vast resources are mined, the coal will all be exported to and burned in foreign countries, increasing the carbon pollution in the atmosphere that is responsible for human-induced global climate change.

 Oil and gas drilling projects exist throughout the state of Alaska, both on land and in our coastal waters.
 Historically this type of extraction has resulted in disastrous impacts.
 A primary example is the Exxon Valdez Oil Spill of 1989 where over 11 million gallons of crude oil were spilled into the pristine environment of Prince William Sound.
 Aside from disasters related to these projects, exploration and planning cause their own damage to the environment.
 Seismic testing is known to be harmful to marine and terrestrial life, and in ecosystems like Alaska’s where the environment is slow to recover, scars from seismic testing can last decades.
 The most prominent proposed oil and gas drilling project Alaska Conservation Foundation is currently concerned about is in the Arctic National Wildlife Refuge.

 Our work to protect Alaska

-As a means to mitigate the future impacts of devastating climate change ACF established the Alaskans for Energy Freedom Field of Interest Fund to support to the growing network of partners that share our desire to keep Alaska’s coal in the ground.
+Alaska Conservation Foundation works collaboratively around the state with a variety of entities to protect Alaska from harmful resource extraction.
+In particular, our collaborative conservation initiatives work to mitigate the impacts of climate change.
+Learn more here.
+Additionally, as a means to mitigate the future impacts of devastating climate change Alaska Conservation Foundation established the Alaskans for Energy Freedom Field of Interest Fund to support to the growing network of partners that share our desire to keep Alaska’s coal in the ground.